ursus-maritimus-714/NYT-XWord-Modeling-Global-Median-Solver/README.md

 **2)** When individual feature classes or adjustments were systematically subtracted in the modeling stage ('Subtraction Analysis'), subtraction of 'Past Performance Features' resulted in by far the largest increase in model error relative to 'Best Model' (10.8%).
 The second largest increase in model error came with subtraction of the 'Answer Features' class (1.6%).
 Each other feature class or adjustment subtracted from 'Best Model' resulted in a <1% increase in model error. **Fig. 8** shows, in decreasing order of negative impact on model prediction quality, the effect of removing individual feature classes or adjustments (decay time-weighting; hatched bar) from the full 'Best Model'.

-**Figure 8.
+**<h4>Figure 8.
 Effect on Model Prediction Quality of Removing Individual Feature Classes or Adjustments from the Best Model**

 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-Modeling-Global-Median-Solver/assets/90933302/1e0c4f4f-62a0-49e9-a02a-2c71a464b600)